General aspects

 The decision is based on legal grounds, which means you can challenge it.
 The Commission will set out the reasons for its decision and explain which legal or out-of-court remedies are available to you.

-This includes bringing proceedings before the EU Court of Justice or filing a complaint with the European Ombudsman (to complain about maladministration).
+This includes bringing proceedings before the Court of Justice of the European Union or filing a complaint with the European Ombudsman (to complain about maladministration).

-You can consult the Commission’s record of its past refusals to register initiatives.
+You can consult the Commission’s record of past refusals to register initiatives.

 YES.